 Rockland area: Margo Maloney, DVM Cats only.
 Call 557-5669

 Sanford/Springvale: Very low cost cat spay/neuter.
 Low cost dog spay/neuter available also.
 Call the Animal Welfare Society: 985-3244 ext 120

 Scarborough/Gorham area: Tender Touch Veterinary Hospital.
 839-7456.
 Groovy Tuesdays for cats: males: $55, females $95.
 Includes rabies and distemper vaccines.
 Precious Pits to spay/neuter pit bulls: males: $110, females $150, includes rabies and distemper vaccines.

 South Paris: Call 743-8679, Responsible Pet Care, for spay/neuter assistance.
 Also, if you qualify for Help Fix ME (see above) they can help you with the paperwork and help pay the copays.

 South Portland: Cats and dogs--no income requirements.
 Cat spays and neuters: $60.
 Includes pediatric (8 weeks old), pregnant and feral spay/neuter.
 Dog spays and neuters-- must be equal to or less than 4 months of age: males: $85, females $120.
 Call So.
 Portland Veterinary Hospital at 767-7784.

-Trenton: Low-income assistance for cats and dogs.
-Call the SPCA of Hancock County PAL Program: 667-8088.
+Trenton: The SPCA of Hancock County has low-income assistance for cats and dogs.
+Call the SPCA PAL Program: 667-8088.

 Washington and Hancock counties only.
 The Ark in Cherryfield.
 A Stitch in Time Program.
 Low-income spay/neuter assistance.
 Cats and dogs.
 Call 546-3484.

-We wish to thank all the compassionate veterinarians who participate in Help Fix ME.
+We wish to thank all the compassionate veterinarians who participate in Help Fix ME and The Cleo Fund.
 You do a great public service.
 Thank you!